 Smriti holds an MFA in Film from Columbia University and a BA from California State University, Northridge and Art Center College of Design.
 She lives in Los Angeles with her husband, screenwriter Christian Magalhães, and their daughter Isabel.

-David was an Art Director at Y&R Chicago.
-Since then he’s worked at Olson + Co Minneapolis, Leo Burnett Chicago, Crispin Porter & Bogusky, T1LA, and Deutsch LA.
-Most recently he helped start up and manage SUPERMOON LA where he was a partner and Executive Creative Director.
+He eventually made a career change and became an Art Director working at Y&R, Olson + Co Minneapolis, Leo Burnett Chicago, Crispin Porter & Bogusky, T1LA, and Deutsch LA.
+He then helped start up and manage SUPERMOON LA where he was a partner and Executive Creative Director.
+Feeling the need to focus more on directing, Dero has moved on to a hybrid creative director/director role where he works directly with agencies and brands not only concepting the work, but also directing it.

 Ali has accrued over 20 years of experience as a director and cinematographer in film and television with shows appearing on ABC, NBC, FOX, HBO, History Channel, Discovery Channel, TLC, MSNBC, A&E, Netflix, and Spotify.
 In 2017, Ali worked one-on-one with Sir Ridley Scott as the Director of AI (Artificial Intelligence), a pilot for Scott Free Productions.